LeatherMC/Leather/README.md

 # Leather
-A modern, fast, mostly version independent, and open-source mod loader for Minecraft Java Edition.
+A modern, fast, mostly version independent, and open-source mod loader for Minecraft Java Edition.<br>
 **Note**: Leather uses some of Fabric's tools (for now).

 # Installation